Welcome Back to St. Joseph’s

 We have created child friendly rules for our ‘bubbles’ to ensure that we can keep ourselves safe.

-Please see details in the tables below, which confirm individual group information for the autumn first half term:
+Please see details in the table below, which confirm individual group information for reopening on Monday 8th March 2021:

 Why are the school start times and finishing times different for different children?
 Each class ‘Bubble’ may have a different drop off place/pick up time so as to limit the number of parents and carers who can come onto the site at one time.
 We have staggered times in order to allow parents and carers (and their children) to socially distance from other groups.
 Please ensure you strictly adhere to the times you are given as we have short intervals between one group and the next.